University of Virginia School of Architecture: Facilities

-The school is located in Campbell Hall, and includes studio space, lecture halls, classrooms, the Fine Arts Café, and the Arts & Architecture Store (colloquially known as the A&A).
+The school is located in Campbell Hall, and includes studio space, lecture halls, classrooms, and the Fine Arts Café.

 A decade-long program entitled "Campbell Constructions" was created by Dean Karen Van Lengen (1999–2009).
 She invited Architecture and Landscape Architecture faculty to contribute to the renovation and rejuvenation of the school and its grounds.
 Eleven projects were completed during this ten-year period, ranging from furniture to interior renovations, as well as building additions and outdoor projects and landscapes.
 Van Lengen led the planning and oversight of the designs.

 This series of projects was also part of a larger redevelopment program at the university.
 The two building expansions and landscape designs were collaborative design efforts between the faculty offices and SMBW Architects, the "Architects of Record" for all of the major additions and landscape projects.
 These expansions added some 12,000 square feet (1,100 m^{2}) to accommodate the school's growth over the previous two decades.
 The South Addition, by faculty member Bill Sherman, provides office space along the south side of the building.
 A series of landscape interventions accompany the South Addition, designed by Warren Byrd (Nelson Byrd Woltz Landscape Architects).
 The Elmaleh East Wing, by faculty member W. G. Clark, provides additional space for reviews and exhibits.
 The new additions were dedicated in October 2008.
 The original building, by Pietro Belluschi, was completed in 1970.